keijokapp/foundationdb-pouchdb/README.md

-**This library is not yet production-ready and the `master` is regularly overwritten until the first "working" version to simplify keeping track of changes.**
+**This library is not yet production-ready.**

 ---

 **FoundationDB adapter for PouchDB** or **PouchDB layer for FoundationDB**, whichever way to look at it.

 This layer/adapter takes advantage of both systems.
-PouchDB provides high-level concepts- API, indices/views, asynchronous replication, etc. FoundationDB provides distributed data storage with causally consistent ACID-compliant interactive transactions.
+PouchDB provides high-level concepts - API, indices/views, asynchronous replication, etc. FoundationDB provides distributed data storage with causally consistent ACID-compliant interactive transactions.
 Multiple PouchDB interactions could be encapsulated into a single FoundationDB transaction which means they can be committed, rolled back or retryed together.

 It is based on heavily refactored [pouchdb-adapter-leveldb-core](https://github.com/pouchdb/pouchdb/tree/14a566f2e7bb780c1af37fd468f419f029a0adc5/packages/node_modules/pouchdb-adapter-leveldb-core) and related code.

 ## Examples

-Running individual PouchDB actions in their own transactions:
+**Running individual PouchDB operations in separate transactions:**

 ```js
 import PouchDB from 'pouchdb';